DagsHub/openapi-description/README.md

-# DagsHub Swagger API definitions
+# DagsHub OpenAPI 3.0 definition

 ## Dev instruction if you need to change the API: